-\\20.
-Physiology for Hospital Students.
+20. Physiology for Hospital Students.
 A special course for hospital students.
 Three credits; autumn, spring.
 Goodsell.

 50. Physiology.
 Required of students majoring in physical education.
+May be taken as a five-credit course without laboratory by non-majors.
 Six credits; winter.
-May be taken as a five-credit course without laboratory by Smith. non-majors.
+Smith.